- Latest News

 WAVE 2 – smaller group with an adult for specific support and/or intervention.
 This may be daily or weekly targeting the specific areas for identified pupils.

-Please see the SEN Policy, the Information Report and the Inclusion Policy for more information on how we support our pupils with SEN and how we implement the Code of practice to meet the needs of our pupils and evaluate and track progress.
+Please see the SEN Policy for more information on how we support our pupils with SEN and how we implement the Code of practice to meet the needs of our pupils and evaluate and track progress.

 If you have a child with special educational needs and/or disabilities in Salford, it is important you visit www.salford.gov.uk/localoffer.
 Here you will find information on a range of topics such as health services, things to do, support and advice, travel and transport, getting involved and having your say within the local authority.
 Every council in the UK has a Local Offer to help you meet your child’s needs, keep you informed and help you make the most of services and support in your area.